zzzprojects/learn-orm/tutorials/csharp-tutorial/switch-statement.md

  - The switch expression and the case value must be of the same data type.
  - You can't use variables as the case value, it must be a constant or a literal.
  - To terminate the current sequence, use the `break` statement.
- - The default statement is optional and it is executed if none of the above cases matches the expression.
+ - The default statement is optional, and it is executed if none of the above cases match the expression.

 ## Multiple Labels